capsulajs/capsulahub/packages/cli/README.md

 ## Install

 In your project, run `$ npm install --save-dev @capsulajs/capsula-hub` or `$ yarn add -D @capsulajs/capsula-hub`.
-If you want to use `capsula-hub` command directly, you can install it globally.
+If you want to use `capsulahub` command directly, you can install it globally.

 ## Usage